Akashpandit28/Akashpandit28/README.md

 - 👋 Hi, I’m Akash kumar pandit
 - 👀 I’m interested in data analysis and many more
 - 🌱 I’m currently learning ml
-- 💞️ I’m looking to collaborate on data analysis and that sort of things
+- 💞️ I’m looking to collaborate on things like devlopement ,data science and analytics
-- 📫 How to reach me bhoojho28@gmail.com / panditakash1967@gmail.com
+- 📫 How to reach me ap6672@srmist.edu.in / panditakash1967@gmail.com
+- i

 <!---
 Akashpandit28/Akashpandit28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.